s-rose1/Uber-Data-Analysis/README.md

 ## **Results and Insights**
 ![](images/Time-Analysis.png)

-+ Wednesdays experience lowest demand for rides while Friday experiences highest.
++ Wednesdays and weekends experience lowest demand for rides while Friday experiences highest.
-+ Weekends are among the lowest of ride counts.
-Investigation reveals that 93% of all rides are Business category, potentially explaining lack of rides on weekend.
 + Ride demands fluctuate across the year, with peaks in the holiday season.
 + September experienced the lowest amount of rides at approximately 20.